ricmac/Cybercultural/src/posts/internet-2009.md

 ---
 title: "What the Internet Was Like in 2009"
-description: "The social web went mainstream in 2009, with everyone from Oprah Winfrey to Ashton Kutcher on Twitter — including via iPhone or Android apps.
-But Web 2.0 capitalism was also ramping up."
+description: "The social web goes mainstream in 2009, with everyone from Oprah Winfrey to Ashton Kutcher on Twitter — including via iPhone or Android apps.
+But Web 2.0 capitalism is also ramping up."
 date: 2024-08-16
 permalink: "p/internet-2009/"
 tags: ['web20', 'year', '2009']